 - Classical music and nature sounds

-- Light-up piano keys
+- Light-up piano keys (tiny maestro incoming)

 - Removable toy station